ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 Within each of these `modules/*` folders exists a standard and pertinent set of files and folders:

-- `migrations` - With new releases, come new features and occasional breaking changes.
+- `migrations` - With new releases come new features and occasional breaking changes.
 We strive to create migrations, whenever possible for users to easily migrate to new versions.
 This folder will contain those version specific migration utility scripts.
 - `schematics` - NgRx provides a fully featured set of schematics.
 This folder will contain those schematics specific to each module for use with `ng add` and `ng generate`.
 - `spec` - All unit tests for the given module will exist under this folder.
 - `src` - This folder contains the actual module API features including private utility functions.